 - Blood glucose test

-- Urine test (to test the level of ketones)
+- A urine test is performed to test the level of ketones.

-- Amylase and lipase tests (to test the functioning of pancreas)
+- Amylase and lipase tests are meant to test the pancreas's functioning.

-- Arterial blood gas test (to check blood oxygen levels as well as acid/base balance)
+- An arterial blood gas test is conducted to check blood oxygen levels as well as acid/base balance.

-- Anion gap calculation (to test potassium and sodium levels)
+- Anion gap calculation is meant to test potassium and sodium levels.

-- Blood chemistry panel (to check metabolism rates)
+- A blood chemistry panel is performed to check metabolism rates.

-- Serum lactate test (to check lactate levels in the blood)
+- Serum lactate test is done to check lactate levels in the blood.

 Get Started With Nuview Treatment Center